-Sources of Tax Dollars in Fayetteville, Arkansas
+Sources of Tax Dollars in Fayetteville, Georgia

 Sales Tax: In Fayetteville, there may be a sales tax on top of the sales tax imposed by the government of .
 City sales taxes are usually pretty small, usually in the range of one percent or less, as opposed to the 5-7% sales taxes imposed by most states.

-Licensing Fees: The government of Fayetteville issues licenses for engaging in a wide number of different activities.
+Licensing Fees: The government of Fayetteville issues licenses for engaging in a wide variety of different activities.
 Most often, they issue business licenses, which business owners must obtain before operating any type of business in city limit.
 The most important of this process is usually paying a fee.
 While these taxes are called "fees," instead of "taxes," they are functionally identical, and serve the same purpose (namely, raising revenue).

 Bridge/Road Tolls: Most large cities in the U.S. charge fees, or tolls, on automobiles entering the city via public bridges and highways.
 This money is, more or less, a tax on everyone who drives into Fayetteville via public infrastructure.
 This means that everyone who visits is required to make at least a small contribution to the government services they'll be using while there.